NXT Deadline (2022): Aftermath

 At New Year's Evil, Grayson Waller's match against Bron Breakker for the NXT Championship ended when the middle rope snapped, causing Waller to fall out of the ring and be counted out, allowing Breakker to retain the title.
 Due to the issue of the ropes, a Steel Cage match between the two for the title was subsequently scheduled for Vengeance Day.

 An Extreme Resolution match between Alba Fyre and Isla Dawn was scheduled for the January 3, 2023, episode of NXT, where Fyre was victorious.
-On the January 17 episode, Fyre lost to Sol Ruca due to a distraction from Dawn.
-The following week, Fyre and Ruca failed to win the NXT Women's Tag Team Championship due to another distraction from Dawn.
+After failing to win the NXT Women's Tag Team Championship three weeks later, Fyre walked backstage, and Dawn met her there.
 On the January 31 episode, Fyre sided with Dawn, thus turning heel in the process.

+A second NXT Deadline was confirmed for December 9, 2023, thus establishing Deadline as NXT's annual December event.